Mountain Bike Tires for Any Trail

 Mountain Bike Tires: What Actually Matters When Choosing

-Mountain bike tire options have gotten complicated with all the compounds, casings, and tread patterns flying around.
-As someone who ran stock tires for a year before upgrading, I learned everything there is to know about why that was a mistake.
+Mountain bike tire options have shifted noticeably with all the compounds, casings, and tread patterns flying around.
+As someone who ran stock tires for a year before upgrading, I worked through the fundamentals of why that was a mistake.

 The difference was immediate and obvious – better grip, more confidence, faster corners.
 Should have done it sooner.